openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 `KEY_CPU_THREADS_NUM` | positiv integer values| Limit `#threads` that are used by Inference Engine for inference on the CPU

 ## Supported Layers and Limitations
 The plugin supports IRv10 and higher.
-The list of supported layers and its limitations are defined in [arm_opset.md](docs/arm_opset.md).
+The list of supported layers and its limitations are defined [here](https://github.com/openvinotoolkit/openvino_contrib/wiki/ARM-plugin-operation-set-specification).

 ## Supported Model Formats
 * FP32 – Supported and preferred